Tuli Block: Boer War

 Palapye had received news on October 16, 1899 that the Waterberg commando, under Assistant Commandant-General Frederick A. Grobler, was assembling on the eastern side of the Limpopo at Seleka's (opposite Ngwapa), near the drift later marked on South African maps as Groblersbrug.
 The next day Khama ordered out the Maolola (or Mafhiri) regiment, under his brother Kebailele, to guard the Mahalapye railway bridge.

 On the 20th and 21st came more definite intelligence that Grobler's force intended to attack Palapye by way of redoubts at Ngwapa hill, Sefhare hill, and Ratholo at the foot of the Tswapong hills.
 Khama immediately sent a regiment of 400 men to fortify Ngwapa, the key natural fortress of the area.
 Thirty-six hours later, 100 Rhodesian white militia with a 7-pounder gun arrived at Palapye Road station.
 80 of them repaired to Palapye town, where the substantial church building was converted into a fortress inside a double-ring of stone walls, stocked with a month's provisions for the white population.

 On October 22, Khama received an ultimatum from Frederick Grobler, couched in respectful terms, informing him of the South African Republic's intention to invade.
 Grobler warned Khama to remain neutral.
 Khama replied the next day: 'If you enter with armed men into my country, and among my cattle-posts, I shall fight you.'
 He added that white people were under his protection, not vice versa.

 Grobler made no immediate advance.
 He fretted over the failure of the northward thrust of the Marico and Rustenburg forces up the railway towards Mahalapye.
 Characteristically impatient, he withdrew with 400 men in a feint to the south and re-appeared in the north at Rhodes' Drift, near Tuli, to reinforce the Soutpansberg commando of Commandant van Rensburg - against the British Rhodesian forces of Colonel Plumer.
 Grobler's request to invade Rhodesia with van Rensburg was turned down by Pretoria.
 So, on or about November 5, Grobler came once again to camp at Seleka's village, with reinforcements from the Soutpansberg commando.
 There were now reportedly at Seleka's 637 Boers with 97 waggons and 4 field-pieces, together with about 750 armed African auxiliaries.
 Khama dispatched another regiment of 370 men to Ngwapa hill, a natural fortress that stood high above the valley - making a total of 700 defenders there.

 On Tuesday, November 7, 1899, the combined Transvaal forces crossed the Limpopo and fired four shells at Ngwapa.
 They then doubled back across the river and began to build an earth-walled fort.
 There were no casualties on either side in the skirmish.
 Satisfied with this display of force, the concentration of Boer forces at Seleka's then dispersed north and south along the Bechuanaland front.

-The Soutspansberg commando, with Waterberg assistance, made attacks across the Limpopo on Plumer's forces at Rhodes Drift on November 16–18.
+The Soutpansberg commando, with Waterberg assistance, made attacks across the Limpopo on Plumer's forces at Rhodes Drift on November 16–18.
 But Grobler and van Rensburg had dissipated and lost the military initiative.